 4. Optimizing E-commerce search result in real-time:

 Optimizing e-Commerce helps retailers and marketers understand customer preferences in terms on products.
 They can thus stack specific products in particular amounts at particular locations.
 Customers today look for a hassle-free and quick shopping experience.
-Big data helps marketers and retailers analyze customer needs and expectations in order to help companies serve them better.
+Data Analytics helps marketers and retailers analyze customer needs and expectations in order to help companies serve them better.

-In a nutshell, big data is truly revolutionizing the retail vertical in particular and marketing as a whole.
+In a nutshell, Data Analytics is truly revolutionizing the retail vertical in particular and marketing as a whole.
 It is offering new insight into customer preferences and behaviour, allowing companies and marketers to create more personal and engaging experiences to boost engagements and conversions.